voegelas/IP-Geolocation-MMDB/README.md

 # IP::Geolocation::MMDB

-A Perl module that maps IP addresses to two-letter country codes such as "DE", "FR" and "US".
+A Perl module that reads MaxMind DB files and maps IP addresses to two-letter country codes such as "DE", "FR" and "US".

     use IP::Geolocation::MMDB;
     my $db = IP::Geolocation::MMDB->new(file => 'GeoIP2-Country.mmdb');